Honey Bee Facts

 50 Facts About Amazing Honey Bees

 • The honey bee is also known as Apis mellifera.
-Apis is a very old word probably with Egyptian roots, but is also related to the Greek word for 'swarm'Mellifera means 'honey-bearing' in Latin.
+'Apis' is a very old word, probably with Egyptian roots, but it is also thought that 'Apis' is related to the Greek word for 'swarm'.
+'Mellifera' means 'honey-bearing' in Latin.

 • If the queen honey bee is removed from the hive, within 15 minutes, the rest of the colony knows about it!